 Allowance Limit: No matter how well established you are financially; do not spoil your child by meeting all his demands.
 Limit his pocket money to a certain amount and teach him to control his wants.

 Discuss Finance with Them: As they grow, continue discussing finance with them.
 Involve them in your grocery shopping.
-Sit by them to discuss deals and best purchase offers.
+Sit with them to discuss deals and best purchase offers.
 This will give them a sense of saving even from the estimated budget.

 Encourage Them to Share: It’s not just enough to show them the importance of money.
 They must also learn how to share it.
 Earning is not enough unless you put it for a good cause.